Doom Patrol: Keith Giffen's Doom Patrol (volume 5)

 On February 7, 2009, it was announced at the New York Comic Con that Keith Giffen would be spearheading a revival of Doom Patrol, a title which he has long said he wanted to write.
 He was joined by artist Matt Clark, who has also long expressed a desire to work on the team.
 The new series focused on the core members Elasti-Girl, Negative Man, Robotman, and the Chief, while other members such as Mento, Bumblebee, and Vox were to be seen later.
 The title launched with a 10-page ongoing Metal Men co-feature written by J. M. DeMatteis.

-In the first issue, Rita takes on the alias "Elasti-Woman", and according to the team shrink, she's "mothering" Bumblebee, who's now eight inches tall after being shrunk—rather conveniently for her codename—to the size of a bee in Infinite Crisis.
+In the first issue, Rita takes on the alias "Elasti-Woman", and according to the team shrink, she's "mothering" Bumblebee, who's now eight inches tall after being shrunk to the size of a bee in Infinite Crisis.

 Nudge, Byrne's addition to the team, was killed in the line of duty and Grunt took off with her corpse.

 The current team is working out of Oolong Island (from 52), which has been turned into a resort town while still maintaining a large super-science background.
 The Challengers of the Unknown's Rocky Davis is also working closely with the team for spiritual support.

 Former member Crazy Jane appears in issue #7.
 Danny the Street, in a reduced aspect, appears in issue #8.

 Ambush Bug joined the team at the end of issue #9.

 The series was canceled, due to a decrease in sales, with issue #22 in May 2011.